troycomi/luc_Empirical_rewrite/README.md

 Change the variables for input and output files in `submit.sh` to the required input and output files.

+The variable `SUPPRESS_LESS_THAN` is true if it is defined.
+If all the rows are required comment out the export statement.

 Submit to the slurm job manager by calling `./submit.sh`

 The choice of running the python or C++ version is made by